 - Mail the completed Universal Reporting Form to the Health Department at the address shown above within 24 hours of diagnosis.
 To meet the 24-hour deadline, use an overnight courier.

 To report continuation, discontinuation, completion, and other outcomes of patient treatment, mail or fax the following form to the Health Department: Report of Patient Services (TB 65) (PDF), monthly visits of patients with active TB.

 To report treatment for latent TB infection, or LTBI, please submit the following form by mail or fax to the Health Department: Reporting Form for Latent TB Infection Treatment (TB 78) (PDF)

-The New York City Health Code mandates health care providers to obtain approval from the New York City Department of Health and Mental Hygiene before discharging infectious TB patients from the hospital.
+The New York City Health Code mandates health care providers to obtain approval from the DOHMH at least 72 hours prior to discharging infectious TB patients from the hospital.
 The DOHMH will review the form and approve or request additional information before the patient can be discharged from the health care facility.

 The Hospital Discharge Planning Checklist (PDF) for Tuberculosis Patients can help determine whether a patient may be discharged.

 Weekday (non-holiday) Discharge: The written discharge plan (Hospital Discharge Approval Request Form (PDF)) should be submitted by fax (347-396-7579) to the Bureau of TB Control between 8am-5pm.
 Bureau of TB Control staff will review the discharge plan and, within 24 hours, notify the provider of any additional information/actions required for approval prior to discharge.

 Weekend and Holiday Discharge: All arrangements for discharge should be made in advance when weekend or holiday discharge is anticipated.